mohe2015/typst-equate/src/equate.typ

 // State for tracking whether we're in a nested equation.
 #let nested-state = state("equate/nested-depth", 0)

-// Show rule necessary for referencing equation lines, as the number is not
+/// Function for show rule necessary for referencing equation lines, as the number is not
-// stored in a counter, but as metadata in a figure.
+/// stored in a counter, but as metadata in a figure.
+/// - it (ref): the reference
+/// - numbering-function ((location) => (..int) => string): Function that takes a location at which the numbering should be evaluated and returns a numbering function.
-#let equate-ref(it) = {
+#let equate-ref(it, numbering-function) = {
   if it.element == none { return it }
   if it.element.func() != figure { return it }
   if it.element.kind != math.equation { return it }